blue-triangle-tech/sea-sp-community-edition/README.md

 6. Watch the walk through video [here](https://youtu.be/XdJNh6LEKJw) for more directions.

 ## == Frequently Asked Questions ==
-# = What data does SeaSP collect? =

-SeaSP collects content security policy violations from the console

-# = Where is this data stored? =

-The CSP violations themselves are not stored only the violating domains the directives they violated.
-Those are stored as a php object in the plugin options schema.
+### What  is a Content Security Policy? =

+A Content Security Policy (CSP) is a browser security standard that controls the domains, subdomains, and types of resources a browser can load on a given web page.
+CSPs go into a special Content Security Policy header, or it can go on a web page using a meta tag.
+CSPs are compatible with all modern desktop and mobile browsers, including Chrome, Firefox, Internet Explorer, Edge, and Safari.
+CSPs detect and prevent certain types of attacks including form jacking and cross-site scripting, browser hijacking and ad injection, as well as unauthorized piggyback tags.

+SeaSP is an extra layer of security that protects your WordPress site from spammers by blocking unauthorized scripts.

+### What's next after my WordPress installation?

+Once the plugins installed a strict non-blocking CSP is on your site.
+Visit each page of your site to collect CSP violations for individual pages.
+The Current Violations page of the plugin collects domains that violate CSP directives.

+Review domains and click the toggle to approve the domain and include it in the CSP.
+Check for misspellings of common domains like adobee.com instead of adobe.com.
+This is a common way hackers inject content into your site.

+To allow subdomains to serve content, click the include subdomains toggle.
+To learn more about the violated directives click the blue Directive button.

+After this process, you might still see CSP violations for inline scripts, inline styles, blobs, or data.
+To allow this type of content navigate to the Directive Settings page and toggle the appropriate options (connect src, media src, child src, object src, frame ancestors, unsafe inline, etc.) Each option has a tooltip explaining what the directive allows in your CSP.

+User our CSP reports to see what content is loading on your site.

-# = Is there a tutorial? =
+### Is there a tutorial? =

 A walk though of this plugin can be found [here](https://youtu.be/XdJNh6LEKJw)

-# = How does the plugin collect CSP violations? =
+### How does the plugin collect CSP violations? =
 The plugin installs a small javascript in the head of your site that defines a variable named _BTT_CSP_FREE_ERROR the violations are then collected in this variable made into a json string and send to the back end of the plugin via ajax using a nonce.
 These errors are then parsed for the domains and the directives they have violated.
 This data is then stored as a php object in a plugin option.
 This data never leaves your site.

 ## == Screenshots ==